brandur/sorg/content/drafts/ruby-memory.md

 implementing compaction in Ruby's GC][aaroncompact], and has suggested that [it's spent time in production at GitHub with some success][aaronprod].
-Practically, this would look like a method called `GC.compact` that's called before workers fork:
+Practically, this would look like a method named `GC.compact` that's called before workers fork:

 ``` ruby